MattyIceee/agentic-ops/README.md

 # ops-agent

+> **AI-assisted development.** This repository was written with AI assistance:
+> - Opus 5 / Sonnet 5 — architecture and planning
+> - Deepseek 4 Flash — primary implementor
+> - Qwen 38 27b — linting and test validation
+> - Sonnet 5 — general bug fixes
+>
+> All code is reviewed, validated, and tested by a human.

 An agentic ops pipeline for a self-hosted homelab.
 Two LangGraph graphs share a common set of tools and personas to automate two recurring ops tasks:

 1. **Renovate PR reviewer** — annotates dependency-bump PRs opened by Renovate with breaking-change findings extracted from changelogs and release notes, then posts a verdict comment on the GitHub PR.